CLP 70: Self Assessment Syllabus

 What to Expect

 This is a hybrid course which combines online and classroom learning.
 This is very much an activity driven course in which your participation is essential.
 You should expect to spend about 12 hours a week which includes class and homework.
-You will attend class each Friday from 10:30am to 12:15pm.
+You will attend class each Tuesday from 9:30am to 11:20am.
 Most of the assignments and all testing will be online.
 You are expected to complete work each week in the online portion of the class.
-When you choose to log in will be up to you, as long as you complete the assignments on time.
-You will be more successful if you log in on a frequent basis.
+When you choose to log in will be up to you as long as you complete the assignments on time.
+You will be more successful if you log in multiple times each week.

 Class Attendance Policy

-Friday classes are mandatory and are meant to be participatory and experiential in design.
-You will not pass the course if you miss three Fridays.
+Tuesday classes are mandatory and are meant to be participatory and experiential in design.
+You cannot earn an A grade if you miss three class meetings.Final exam:

 Here is the link to De Anza College’s policy on academic integrity: http://www.deanza.edu/studenthandbook/academic-integrity.html